alongidron/molgurath_Lore/character/overlords/Father_Crow.md

 Only then did Father Crow return to his castle, his vengeance complete and his power deepened by the cruelty he had wrought.

 As Father Crow returned, disappointment shadowed his face.
-Velterra had not donned the mask.
+Orran had not donned the mask.
 Instead, he studied it warily, having seen the agony it brought to those who wore it.

 Curiosity drove him to question its purpose.
 Why such torment?
 Why such resistance in every crow that touched it?